Magnus Eriksson (footballer)

-Magnus Lennart Eriksson (born 8 April 1990) is a Swedish professional footballer who plays as a midfielder for Djurgårdens IF in Allsvenskan.
+Magnus Lennart Eriksson (born 8 April 1990) is a Swedish professional footballer who plays as a midfielder for FC Stockholm.

 Club career

 AIK

 Eriksson started his career in the academy at AIK.
 He was promoted to the first team in 2006 under the management of Rikard Norling.
 However Eriksson never appeared competitively for the club.
 After two seasons in 2006 and 2007 without any league appearances Eriksson was sent on loan to two geographically close clubs Akropolis IF, then in Division 2 and FC Väsby United then in Superettan.
 During these two loan spells Eriksson finally acquired playing time in league football.
 Väsby United eventually made the loan spell permanent in 2009.
 Eriksson spent an additional two seasons at the club.
 He scored 11 goals in 29 matches for the club during the 2010 Superettan season.

 Åtvidabergs FF

 Eriksson transferred from Väsby United to fellow Superettan club Åtvidabergs FF before the 2011 Superettan season.
 The season proved to be a success for both Eriksson and Åtvidaberg as he scored 15 goals in 30 matches, finishing as third best goal scorer in the league and helping the club win the title and secure promotion to Allsvenskan.
 For the 2012 Allsvenskan season Eriksson managed to score 11 goals in 20 matches before eventually being sold to the Belgian club Gent during the 2012 summer transfer window.